 Successful marketers know that good quality backlinks are indispensable.
 They signal to Google that your website is authoritative.

 But a successful link building strategy should focus more on link earning.
 Link earning employs the principle of relevance.
 It ensures that people are inspired and compelled to link to your site naturally because your content has ‘earned’ it.

 In 2018, successful SEO strategies will gravitate towards relationship building.
 Picture links that will help a brand get important contacts that your company will benefit from, even in the long run.

 A challenge for 2018, however, will be how to deal with blog posts, including how to integrate them into the link building strategy without being spammy.
-This will call for diversified link building strategy.
+This will call for a diversified link building strategy.